rgomez96/Warframe-Linux-Setup/readme.md

 **What if i use a non Debian/Arch/SUSE/ distro?**

 You should have no problem as long as you have your proper drivers installed.
-Aside from that, the only real difference between the scripts is the line that installs xboxdrv.
-Check if your distro can install xboxdrv.

 **The launcher says it no longer provides support for DirectX9, what do i do?**
 If you get DirectX errors, it means you're missing 32 bit vulkan libraries and/or 32 bit graphic drivers.
 You need both 32 bit and 64 bit vulkan libraries installed on your system.
 The reason is because the game is 64 bit but the launcher is 32 bit so the launcher checks for 32 bit.
 See: